conradakunga/BlogCode/README.md

 # September 2021

+**21 September 2021** - [Control Of Serialization Of Object Cycles](https://www.conradakunga.com/blog/30-days-of-net-6-day-8-control-of-serialization-of-object-cycles/) - You have additional control of how circular objects are serialized with the System.Text.Json serializer

 **14 September 2021** - [Simpler Web Applicaton Development](https://www.conradakunga.com/blog/30-days-of-net-6-day-7-simpler-web-application-development/) - it is now simpler to write web applications using the minimal API feature set.

 **13 September 2021** - [Priority Queue](https://www.conradakunga.com/blog/30-days-of-net-6-day-6-priority-queue/) - the new PriorityQueue class